I work with leaders across the globe and it’s unanimous… ministry is hard these days!

-I cultivate missional leaders in individual, regional, statewide, and national roles.
+I cultivate missional innovators in individual, regional, statewide, and national roles.
 Most recently I’ve begun to do this in the role of an adjunct professor at several educational institutions.
 I coach pioneers across the theological spectrum.
 I’ve consulted with hundreds of churches, as well as districts, denominations, networks, and dioceses.
 As a practitioner of missional leadership, I’ve started and developed businesses and planted missional communities most of my life.
 I’ve done this for the last ten years from the base of a traditional congregation.
 My coaching and consulting work are not theoretical only, but experiential.
 I believe in maintaining a practitioner’s ethos: I eat my own cooking and share experimental recipes!

 Get new content delivered directly to your inbox.